 Examine "T-shaped" line groupings in the film with microscope, and note the number adjacent to finest lines recorded sharply and distinctly.
-Multiply this number by the reduction factor to obtain 10.00 group are in lines per millimeter.
-Example: 7.9 group of lines is clearly recorded while lines in the 10.00 group are not distinctly separated.
-Reduction ratio is 5, and 7.9 x 5 = 39.5 lines per millimeter recorded satisfactorily.
-10.0 x 5 = 30 lines per millimeter which are not recorded satisfactorily.
+Multiply this number by the reduction factor to obtain resolving power in lines per millimeter.
+Example: 7.9 group of lines is clearly recorded while lines in the 10.0 group are not distinctly separated.
+Reduction ratio is 5, and 7.9 x 5 = 39.5 lines per millimeter recorded satisfactorily. $10.0 \times 5 = 0.0 \times 10^{-3} \times 10^{-3}$ lines per millimeter which are not recorded satisfactorily.
 Under the particular conditions, maximum resolution is between 39.5 and 50 lines per millimeter.

-Resolution, as measured on the film, is a test of the entire photographic system, including lens, exposure, processing, and other factors.
+Resolution, as measured on the film, is a test of the entire photographic system, including lens, exposure, presents, and other factors.
 These rarely utilize maximum resolution of the film.
 Vibrations during exposure, lack of critical focus, and exposures yielding very dense negatives are to be avoided.